projects

 • Developing better evaluation metrics for scientific long-form generation

-• Creating tools to help researchers organize and synthesize literature
+• Creating tools to help researchers organize and synthesize literature, or conduct other stages of literature review

 • Investigating the role of AI in scholarly information access